kyverno/website/content/en/docs/Writing policies/verify-images.md

   * required: enforces that all matching images are verified
   * mutateDigest: converts tags to digests for matching images
   * verifyDigest: enforces that digests are used for matching images
+  * repository: use a different repository for fetching signatures
 * Zero or more __attestors__ which can be public keys, certificates, and keyless configuration attributes used to identify trust authorities
 * Zero or more [in-toto attestation](https://github.com/in-toto/attestation/blob/main/spec/README.md) __statements__ to be verified.
 If attestations are provided, at least one attestor is required.